 The World

-There is however no indication of resting on your laurels.
+There is, however, no resting on your laurels.
 The World card is about movement.
-The figure has her eyes closed and looks calm but her body is in movement.
-She appears to be performing a pirouette which means she is turning rather than facing forward.
-She looks to have flown upwards and now occupies a space where she is literally half way between the sun (above her head) and the moon (below her bent foot), with the earth at her feet.
+The figure has her eyes closed and looks calm, but her body is in motion.
+She performs a pirouette, meaning she is turning rather than facing rigidly forward.

 Nike